-Paediatricians and GPs will be reviewing the records of children who have been shielding to assess whether they need to remain on the Shielding Patients List.
+Paediatricians and GPs are reviewing the records of children who have been shielding to assess whether they need to remain on the Shielding Patients List.
 Children will remain on the Shielding Patients List until they are informed otherwise.

 My GP has informed me that my child/dependent will remain on the Shielding Patients List.
-Can they return to school/their childcare setting in September?
+Can they attend school/their childcare setting?

-I am on the Shielding Patient’s List, can my child return to school?
+I am on the Shielding Patient’s List, can my child attend school?